 Obviously as many people as many interpretations… ultimately one hidden goal of language is to create confusion… ugh…

-Why does outcome independence work?
+Why does the idea of outcome independence work?

 because when you look at the outcome instead of what you are doing, you are driven by want… and not by anything else… and being driven by want is a key to